MicrosoftDocs/well-architected/well-architected/service-guides/azure-service-fabric-well-architected-framework.md

 Azure Policy helps maintain organizational standards and assess compliance across your resources.
 Keep the following built-in policies in mind as you configure Azure Service Fabric:

 * Service Fabric clusters should have the ClusterProtectionLevel property set to `EncryptAndSign`.
 This is the default value for managed clusters and isn't changeable. **Standard cluster:** Ensure you set ClusterProtectionLevel to `EncryptAndSign`.
-* Service Fabric clusters should only use Azure Active Directory for client authentication.
+* Service Fabric clusters should only use Microsoft Entra ID for client authentication.

 All built-in policy definitions related to Azure Service Fabric are listed in [Built-in policies - Service Fabric](/azure/governance/policy/samples/built-in-policies#service-fabric).